yellowdog/python-examples/README.md

 The `yd-hold` command is used to hold (pause) `RUNNING` Work Requirements.

 It can optionally be supplied with a list of the names and/or YDIDs of the specific Work Requirements to hold, otherwise the `namespace` and `tag` will be used to generate a list of candidate requirements.

+## yd-boost

+The `yd-boost` command is used to boost an Allowance by the specified number of hours.